Policy Type Settings Parameters

 Weekly Cycle Starts Every: This defines the day of the week every weekly cycle will start.
 For example, setting a Wednesday means that every weekly cycle will start on Wednesday and end on the following Tuesday.

-Annual Carryover and Grant date: See above (similar behaviour to Monthly cycle).
+Annual Carryover and Grant date: See above (similar behavior to Monthly cycle).

 Cutoff (days): This defines the grace period when previous Weekly cycle can still be updated.
 Example: with a value of 2, for a Weekly cycle defined to start every Wednesday (ending on the following Tuesday), changes can be made up to the following Thursday.